joshhcd/wazuh/README.md

 **Intrusion detection**

-Wazuh agents scan the monitored systems looking for malware, rootkits and suspicious anomalies.
+Wazuh agents sdfghdfghcan the monitored systems looking for malware, rootkits and suspicious anomalies.
 They can detect hidden files, cloaked processes or unregistered network listeners, as well as inconsistencies in system call responses.

 In addition to agent capabilities, the server component uses a signature-based approach to intrusion detection, using its regular expression engine to analyze collected log data and look for indicators of compromise.